realGODiNG/gtfs-static-2/README.md

   In production mode a constant string created from it will be used instead - because of same-origin-policy.
   Keep that in mind, when changing this file. (see mounted function in 'src/App.vue' for more information) Solving the SOP problem, allows you to delete this string and always use the human readable file instead.

+* Python script for generating 'public/gtfs-static.xml' using the 'Google transit APIs' website can be found in the folder 'tools'.
+Note that enumerations are still given static. (see file 'tools/enumerations.xml') In order to use this script, make sure you have installed the python modules: beautifulsoup, lxml.

 * Any trip update in a loaded realtime feed should have a non-empty start day inside the trip descriptor.
   Trip updates created by this app will always have this value - which is needed to compute times for the ui.